By Steve & Tamami Laser

 For more information on the Gladiator visit Jeep.com

-News source, photos and video courtesy Jeep and Fiat Chrysler Automobiles (FCA US LLC)
+News source and photos courtesy of Jeep and Fiat Chrysler Automobiles (FCA US LLC)

 Story (intro and commentary) © 2020 CarNichiWa.com